BlueMountainsAnalytics/bma_ont_biosec_2022/docs/ASS_ANS.md

 ### 3. How closely do you think is the hit organism related to our critter?

->90% identity should already indicate a very close relationship.
+More than 90% identity should already indicate a very close relationship.
 Additionally, as this is an unpolished unitig sequence, some of the differences could be attributed to sequencing errors.
 Hence the actual percent-identity is most likely higher.
 THerefore, we could hypothesis that this is the same genus , possibly the same species of baceria.

 ### 4. How many of the miniasm sequences align with the reference?